 By Lemma \ref{lemma:unique}, there is a unique solution of the above fixed point equation for any $q \in \mathbb{H}_+$.
 In particular, by \eqref{eqn:alpha-Cauchy},

-By Lemma \ref{lem:tight}, $\alpha(q)$ will be the Stieltjes transform of some symmetric measure, denoted by $\widetilde{\nu}_z$.
-On the other hand, recall that $\widetilde{\mu}$ denotes the symmetrization of a measure $\mu$, hence the right hand side of the above equation can be rewritten as
+By Lemma \ref{lem:tight}, $\alpha(q)$ will be the Stieltjes transform of some symmetric probability measure, denoted by $\widetilde{\nu}_z$.
+On the other hand, recall that $\widetilde{\mu}$ denotes the symmetrization of a measure $\mu$, hence the right-hand side of the above equation can be rewritten as